-4 On the day of the time trial
+2 On the day of the time trial (pre-event and event risk management)

-4.1 Weather Forecast
+2.1 Weather Forecast

-A weather forecast will be obtained by a nominated committee person from the Bureau of Meteorology (BOM) and will include wind and storm warnings.
-The report shall be sent to the committee.
+A weather forecast is obtained by a nominated LCRK member from the Bureau of Meteorology (BOM) and includes warnings such as for wind, storm, flooding or sewage spills.
+The report is sent to the committee.